 - Notifications can be forwarded to periodically test the system availability and to alert operators when alarm events occur in the system.
 See "Setting Alarm and Heartbeat Notifications" below. - Remote Log Servers can be configured to collect the events recorded by the supervision.
-See "Configuring Remote Log Servers" on page 31. - Alarms can be enabled and disabled.
-See "Enabling and Disabling Alarms" on page 32. - Entries to be included in the SNMP alarm table can be selected.
-See "Selecting the SNMP Alarm Table Entries" on page 33.
+See "Configuring Remote Log Servers" on page 35. - Alarms can be enabled and disabled.
+See "Enabling and Disabling Alarms" on page 37. - The maximum number of alarms to be recorded and displayed in the Alarm log Table can be set.
+See "Setting the Maximum Number of Alarms to Display in the Alarm Log Table" on page 38 - Entries to be included in the SNMP alarm table can be selected.
+See "Selecting the SNMP Alarm Table Entries" on page 39.